 The design of the C trumpet is very similar to the more popular B♭ horn.
 C trumpets have slightly shorter tubing to create a higher pitch.
 This shortened tubing is also responsible for the “brighter” sound of the smooth C trumpet.

-Because the difference between B♭ and C trumpets is so slight, there is are no famous trumpeters who specializes in the C trumpet.
+Because the difference between B♭ and C trumpets is so slight, there is are no famous trumpeters who specialize in the C trumpet.
 Trumpeters who play the C trumpet also likely use its more mainstream cousin, the B♭.
 Some orchestras may even play arrangements with both horns at the same time.